Culturekey413/culture-key-public/ethics/principles.md

 These principles establish the ethical baseline that informs system design, governance processes, and operational oversight within the Culture Key framework.

-These principles define the ethical foundation of the Culture Key ecosystem.
-They guide system design, governance decisions, and AI behavior boundaries.

 ---